nabanish/pubPerf/README.md

       [Install]
       WantedBy=multi-user.target
    ```
- 6. sudo systemctl daemon-reload and then systemctl start logstashexport.service
+ 6. Reload daemon: `sudo systemctl daemon-reload` and then start the service: `systemctl start logstashexport.service`
- 7. Verify the service running by: systemctl status logstashexport.service and then curl http://localhost:9198/metrics
+ 7. Verify the service running by: `systemctl status logstashexport.service` and then **curl http://localhost:9198/metrics**
- 8. sudo systemctl enable logstashexport.service to enable the service on boot
+ 8. Enable the service on boot: `sudo systemctl enable logstashexport.service`
- 9. Verify the metrics using http://<server-name>:9198/metrics from a local browser
+ 9. Verify the metrics using **http://server-name:9198/metrics** from a local browser
  10. Restart prometheus to start reading the metrics
      ```
        sudo systemctl daemon-reload